 Jeanne Ryer, MSc, EdD

-Dr. Ryer is the Director of the NH Citizens Health Initiative (NHCHI), a multi-stakeholder statewide effort to create a system of care that promotes health, assures quality and makes care affordable, effective, and accessible to all New Hampshire residents.
+Jeanne is the Director of the New Hampshire Citizens Health Initiative, a multi-stakeholder statewide effort to create a system of care that promotes health, assures quality, and makes care affordable, effective, and accessible to all New Hampshire residents.
 Jeanne’s research and professional interests include population perceptions of health and well-being and the use of multi-stakeholder collaboratives in health systems transformation .

 Mary Lindsey Smith, PhD, MSW

-Dr. Smith is a Research Associate at the Muskie School of Public Service, University of Southern Maine, where she is responsible for designing and implementing health services research and evaluation projects.
+Dr. Smith is Director of Substance Use Research & Evaluation and a Senior Research Associate at the University of Southern Maine Catherine Cutler Institute, where she is responsible for designing and implementing health services research and evaluation projects related to addressing substance use disorder.
 Most of her research and evaluation work has focused on macro-level issues and has been designed to help systems reduce illness burden as well as healthcare utilization and costs.
-She has extensive research and clinical expertise in the area of substance use and behavioral health disorders which has been the primary focus of her research agenda for nearly 20 years.
-She has experience designing and managing research and evaluation projects at the local, state, and federal levels and has worked on projects funded by the National Institute of Mental Health, Veteran’s Administration, Centers for Medicare & Medicaid Services, and National Institute of Justice.
+She has extensive research and clinical expertise in the area of substance use and behavioral health disorders, which has been the primary focus of her research agenda for over 20 years.
+She has experience designing and managing research and evaluation projects at the local, state, and federal levels and has worked on projects funded by the National Institute of Health, National Institute of Mental Health, Veterans Administration, Centers for Medicare & Medicaid Services, Human Resources & Services Administration, Substance Abuse and Mental Health Services Administration and the National Institute of Justice.

 Janet Thomas BS, RN

-Janet Thomas is a nurse, quality-improvement practice facilitator and project director at NH Citizens Health Initiative working on delivery system and payment reform.
-She works with a multi-disciplinary team, implementing evidence based science into practice on topics including Medications for Addiction Treatment for community providers and student Nurse Practitioners, behavioral health integration, chronic care management in rural and undeserved areas; pediatric mental health access to care, trauma informed care screening and harm reduction education and technical assistance for persons with substance use disorder.
+In addition to being a nurse, Janet is a quality improvement practice facilitator and project director at New Hampshire Citizens Health Initiative, working on delivery system and payment reform.
+She works with a multi-disciplinary team, implementing evidence-based science into practice on topics including medications for addiction treatment for community providers and student nurse practitioners, behavioral health integration, chronic care management in rural and undeserved areas, pediatric mental health access to care, trauma informed care screening, and harm reduction education and technical assistance for persons with substance use disorder.